Archibald Kennedy, 3rd Marquess of Ailsa: Career

+In 1866, Kennedy joining the Coldstream Guards as an ensign.
+He was promoted lieutenant in 1870 and retired nine year later retired upon succeeding to the Marquessate and estates and joining the House of Lords.

+In 1874, he was granted an honorary lieutenancy in the Royal Naval Reserve in 1874.
+In 1887, he became Lieutenant Commanding the Clyde Brigade, Royal Naval Artillery Volunteers, and in 1921 was made honorary captain of the Royal Naval Volunteer Reserve.

 As a young man, he served as an officer in the Coldstream Guards.
 In 1885, he founded the Ailsa Shipbuilding Company, which was based in Troon and Ayr, Ayrshire.

 Peerage

-Upon the death of his father on 20 March 1870, he succeeded to the titles of 14th Earl of Cassilis, 16th Lord Kennedy, 3rd Marquess of Ailsa and 3rd Baron Ailsa.
+Upon the death of his father on 20 March 1870, he succeeded to the titles of 14th Earl of Cassillis, 16th Lord Kennedy, 3rd Marquess of Ailsa and 3rd Baron Ailsa.
 Along with the title came 76,000 acres in Ayrshire.
 He held the office of Lord-Lieutenant of Ayrshire between 1919 and 1937.